JohnLaTwC/Shared/Presentations/Quote compilation by JohnLaTwC.md

 On what you cannot use up: You cannot use up creativity.
 The more you use, the more you have.

 If you could invest in a friend & get 10% of their income for life, who would you pick?

-And why them?
-What traits do they have? happiness, fitness
+- And why them?
+What traits do they have? happiness, fitness, etc

-Humans are bad at self-awareness – this helps own that.
+- Humans are bad at self-awareness – this helps own that.

 Just beat my record for most consecutive days of living.